liadraz/Calculator/readme.md

 - Supports calculations on floating numbers.
 - Convert a number to negative.
 - Clear the whole display or delete a single digit.
+- Can be used by a mouse or a keyboard.

-> This is the final project in the Foundation path taking by 'The Odin Project'.
+> This is the final project in the Foundation path - The Odin Project.